ManchalaRamesh2003/CKD-Classification-ML/README.md

 * Extending the model with deep learning techniques.
 * Adding visualization dashboards for doctors and patients.

-## ⚖️ License

-This project is licensed under the **MIT License** – feel free to use, learn, and build upon it.

 ## Acknowledgements

 This work was carried out as part of our **Final year B.Tech project** under the guidance of **Mr. S. Praveen Kumar , Assistant Professor , Department of CSE , DR M. G. R Educational and Resesrch Institute,Chennai**.
 Special thanks to faculty, friends, and for their support.